-How Old Is The Great Yew At Kingley Vale?
+How Old is The Great Yew at Kingley?

 Yews are difficult trees to date but some in the reserve are certainly 500 years old; and it is possible that they may be very much older than this, perhaps many times as old.
 Tree experts have tried to estimate the age of the Kingley Vale Great Yew Tree, some say 1000 years, other say many more thousand!

 Kingley Vale Great Yew

 To find the Great Yew in the grove at Kingley Vale Nature Reserve, park at the West Stoke car park and head north on the path marked ‘nature trail’.
 The best of the oldest yews are on the right-hand side of the path (if you keep to the left).

 The Kingley Vale Great Yew tree has sired some 3 sets of grandchildren; this can be seen through the repeated runners sprouting into new trees from the main tree.
 For this reason it is also known as The Grandfather Tree.